Simone Makes a Living Building Things That Don’t Work

 The video she made about this experience, which she refers to as the worst day of her life, illustrates what makes Simone Giertz so refreshing.
 She doesn’t take herself too seriously.

-“The way I approach my insecurities is by making sure I’m the first person laughing at myself,” says Simone in an episode of The NTMY Show podcast.
+“The way I approach my insecurities is by making sure I’m the first person laughing at myself,” says Simone.
 “And then you kind of protect yourself from other people laughing at you, because then they’re laughing with you.
 I make a lot of fun of myself and that’s the way I handle it.”

 Somewhere in between all the other things she’s done in her 25 years on earth, Simone took a comedy class.
 She didn’t really need the class to teach her how to be funny, though.
 She’s just wired that way.